eriknyquist/wikichangewatcher/README.rst

       -h, --help            show this help message and exit -a ADDRESS, --address ADDRESS
                             Adds an IPv4 or Ipv6 address range to look for.
-Any anonymous edits made by IPv4 addresses in this range will be displayed.
+Any anonymous edits made by IP addresses in this range will be displayed.
 Each dot-separated field (for IPv4 addresses) or colon-separated field (for IPv6 addresses) may be optionally replaced with with an asterisk (which